Open today from 10am - 5pm

 In terms of the immersiveness, it's about the specific sensory details which trigger something called mirror neurons.
 I want to trigger mirror neurons in order to create narrative empathy.
 Basically, to make the reader feel what the character feels.

 Mirror neurons are brain cells activated both when we perform actions and when we see others perform them.
 If you hook your brain up to a functional MRI and watch me do something, the same pathways in your brain will light up as you watch me as they do in my brain while I'm actually doing it.
 The observer is in a very particular way actually performing not just observing.
 And the more specific the sensory detail a writer uses, the more easily your mirror neurons are triggered.
 And when the reader’s mirror neurons are triggered, they are literally recreating the character inside themselves.
 It's not that I’m putting the reader inside the character, I am persuading the reader to put the character inside themselves.
 It's a fantastical thing, almost like magic, a kind of possession.
 You can be a middle-aged straight man reading about a teenage bisexual girl and you will be feeling and thinking what she is thinking and feeling.
 And because it’s you thinking and feeling those things you will understand them.
 And because you understand them, you won't hate them.
-I don't think there can be anyone who's read more than one of my books all the way through that can say that they don't understand what it's like to be queer, or a woman, or afraid, or sometimes to kill people, depending.
+I don't think there can be anyone who's read more than one of my books all the way through that can say that they don't understand what it's like to be queer, or a woman, or afraid, or sometimes to kill people, depending.?

 That really is where everything comes from for me: the body and sensory detail.
 And then the need to answer a question.
 What would really happen if?
 How would it really be?
 Are these people really the way we've been told?
 Et cetera, et cetera.
 For me this is where we—as conscious beings, or as characters in fiction—come from: the interface between the body and the world.